Developer-Led vs. Developer-Championed: Why Security Needs More Than Just Dev Buy-In

 Side-by-Side:

-Developer-Led vs. Developer-Engaged, Security-Backed
+Developer-Led vs.

-Feature Developer-Led Security Developer-Engaged, Security-Backed
+Feature Developer-Led Security Developer-Championed, Security-Backed

 Security Ownership Developers own security execution with minimal oversight.
 Developers execute security, but security teams govern & validate.